-If a father’s name is on the birth certificate, he will be recognized as the child’s legal father under Rhode Island law.
-There are a number of other ways a biological father can acknowledge paternity of his child.
-If a father voluntarily acknowledges paternity, then he will have an equal standing with the biological mother in court when determining both legal and physical custody.
+If a father’s name is on the birth certificate, he will be recognized as the child’s legal father.
+There are a number of other ways a biological father can acknowledge the paternity of his child.
+If a father voluntarily acknowledges paternity, then he will have equal standing with the biological mother in court when determining both legal and physical custody.

 Understanding the Best Interests of the Child

-The best interests of the child is based on a variety of factors, including:
+The best interests of the child are based on a variety of factors, including: